akira-kun/shopeev4api/README.md

 Simplest API for shopee v4

-change params [shopid,itemid] to grab any product info OR exclude itemid from the url params to return all the products from any shopid
+change params [shopid,itemid] to grab any product info OR exclude itemid from the url params and set limit to 999 to return all the products from any shopid

 ```